WingedWolfAlpha/better-on-bedrock-wiki/Main/Wiki/structures.md

 ## Flender Tower
 ![image](/Main/assets/structures/flender.png)
 This tower is home to the Flender.
-Any traveler that goes near it, will have to battle for peace.
+Any traveler that goes near it—will have to battle for peace.
 ### Biomes:
 - Plains
 - Forests